aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-via-vba/_index.md

 1. Associate the references with the VBA project.
 1. Save the presentation.

-This Javascript code shows you how to add a VBA macro from scratch to a presentation:
+This JavaScript code shows you how to add a VBA macro from scratch to a presentation:

 ```javascript
 // Creates an instance of the presentation class